samsonlukman/iwiki/README.md

 The edit_page function lets a user edit the entries while the save_edit allows the edit to be saved once the request is post and it displayes the content of the update.

-The random_page function uses random.choice from the random library and allows a user to get a random page.
+The random_page function uses random.choice from the random library and allows a user to get